mochiron-desu/VideoMotionExtractor/README.md

 ## How to Use

-1. **Installation**: Make sure you have the required dependencies installed.
+1. **Installation**: Ensure you have the required dependencies installed.
 You can install them using:

     ```bash
     pip install opencv-python numpy tqdm